AIR-Lab-UNL/ForageBiomassEstimation/README.md

 # ForageBiomassEstimation
 Codes and example data for forage biomass estimation with Random Forest Regression for our reserach publication of

-"Forage biomass estimation using UAV-based remote sensing and machine learning: A tool for assessing management practices" on Ecological Informatics.
+**"Forage biomass estimation using UAV-based remote sensing and machine learning: A tool for assessing management practices"** on __Ecological Informatics__.

 This peer-reviewed publication can be found:

 https://doi.org/10.1016/j.ecoinf.2025.103361 or https://www.sciencedirect.com/science/article/pii/S157495412500370X?via%3Dihub

-If you find our codes and example valua for you, please cite our paper.
+If you find our codes and example are useful to you, please cite our paper.
 Thank you!

 # There were two steps